 The Makarov PM is chambered in the 9x18mm Makarov caliber, which served as the standard handgun round for the Soviet Union and its client states for over 20 years.
 The round was designed to be slightly larger than the 9mm to prevent Western pistols from being able to chamber Soviet ammunition, but it can still be used in an emergency with Western rounds.

-The 9mm Makarov cartridge is slightly less potent than the more common 9mm Parabellum, and in countries where this pistol is the standard, hollow-point ammunition is rare or prohibited.
-That being said, there is a significant step down in effectiveness compared to the top line full-frame handguns like the Beretta 92FS, Colt 1911, and Glock 17.
+Due to its direct blowback system, the Makarov PM is known for its accuracy and ease of construction.
+However, the 9mm Makarov cartridge is slightly less powerful than the 9mm Parabellum.
+In countries where this pistol is the standard, hollow-point ammunition may be rare or prohibited.
+Additionally, its effectiveness is lower than top-of-the-line full-frame handguns such as the Beretta 92FS, Colt 1911, and Glock 17.

-The PM Makarov has a DA/SA trigger mechanism.
-Engaging the manual safety simultaneously decocks the hammer if cocked and prevents the slide, trigger, and hammer movement.
-Both carrying with the safety engaged or disengaged, and hammer uncocked are considered safe.
-The DA trigger pull is heavy, requiring a solid squeeze, trading first shot accuracy for safety.
-Racking the slide, manually cocking the hammer, or firing a cartridge all cock the hammer, setting the trigger for the next shot to a single action.
+The Makarov PM is equipped with a DA/SA trigger mechanism, which allows for both double-action and single-action firing.
+The manual safety, when engaged, simultaneously decocks the hammer and prevents movement of the slide, trigger, and hammer.
+Carrying the pistol with the safety engaged or disengaged and the hammer uncocked are both considered safe.
+The double-action trigger pull is heavy and requires a solid squeeze, sacrificing first-shot accuracy for safety.
+The hammer can be cocked by racking the slide, manually cocking the hammer, or firing a cartridge, thus setting the trigger for the next shot to a single action.